-In addition, I would like to acknowledge the contributions by fellow Board Members for their insights and counsel from their diverse vast experience and expertise.
+In addition, I would like to acknowledge the contributions by fellow Board Members for their guidance, counsel and commitment throughout these challenging times.
+We are very privileged to have board members with an extensive and diverse range of skills and insights from their vast experience and expertise.